bomberstudios/obsidian-mono-theme/README.md

 ## Missing

-- [ ] Move colors and spacing to use CSS variables
 - [ ] Embed fonts (see <https://docs.obsidian.md/Themes/App+themes/Embed+fonts+and+images+in+your+theme>)
-- [ ] Publish theme (probably won't happen any time soon)
+- [ ] Publish theme (probably won't happen until I can test it properly on mobile, dark theme, and Editing Mode)

+## Done

+- [x] Move colors and spacing to use CSS variables